Full Metal in practice. Operator authority. Change that stays.

 While you work, NOUS is reading the same telemetry you are.
 It surfaces operational changes it would recommend given the fault pattern: power usage curve, user-limit thresholds, duty-cycle adjustments.
 Three options, side by side, with the predicted second-order consequences of each.

 You read NOUS's options.
 You don't pick one.
 You write your own.
 You know this truck.
 You know this driver.
 You know this route.
-You modify the power-usage profile and the user-limit threshold yourself — in human language, dictated to the device on your arm.
-(You could have used math.
-You could have written code.
-Same surface; same outcome.)
+You describe the change you want — in your own words, dictated to the device on your arm.

-NOUS reviews your modification against the constraints (safety envelopes, regulatory bounds, fleet-wide invariants).
+NOUS reviews your change against the constraints (safety envelopes, regulatory bounds, fleet-wide invariants).
 NOUS agrees.
 If it didn't, you'd see why and decide whether to override or revise.

 Today: a tech finds a fault, files a ticket, ticket goes to engineering, engineering schedules a fleet-wide config push, weeks later the change ships everywhere — if it ships at all.
 The tech's expertise is filtered through three layers of people who weren't there.

-Full Metal: the tech with hands on the truck is the same person whose signed intent enters the system.
+Full Metal: the tech with hands on the truck is the same person whose call enters the system.
 The hierarchy is collapsed.
 The expertise lives where the work happens.

 Nobody knows the task better than those doing the task.
 That's the thesis.
 Use Case 1 is what it looks like in practice when the system actually believes it.